open-lambda/open-lambda/README.md

 wget https://github.com/open-lambda/open-lambda/archive/v0.1.0.tar.gz
 ```

-Use the startup script to install requirements, build the project.
+Use the startup script to install requirements, build the project using the Makefile.

 ```
 cd open-lambda-0.1.0